Bennett, 2nd Lt. Charles E.

 Avery Wilbur said, "Each prisoner was fed about one teacup of cooked rice twice daily and given a canteen full of dirty water once a day.
 Sanitary facilities consisted of four 5-gallon buckets which were grossly inadequate.
 Scores of men were afflicted with dysentery and other sicknesses.
 The heat was stifling, the stench unbearable...
 Hundreds went out of their minds.
 There was room to lie down for only a few.
 Most of the prisoners stood or squatted on the floor, hour after hour for fourteen days."

 The ship returned to Manila on October 20th, where it joined a twelve-ship convoy.
+One POW recalled that they stayed in the cove for about seven days when they went back to Manila.
+Once there, supplies were loaded onto the ship.
 On October 21st, the convoy left Manila and entered the South China Sea.
 The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs making them targets for American submarines.
 In addition, U.S. Military Intelligence was reading the Japanese code as fast as the Japanese.
 To protect this secret, they did not tell the submarine crews that ships were carrying POWs which made the ships targets for the submarines.
 The POWs in the hold became so desperate that they prayed for the ship to be hit by torpedoes.

 Graef described conditions in the hold.
 "There were so many (that died ) out of 1800.
 The condition in that hold.....men were just dying in a continuous stream.
 Men, holding their bellies in interlocked arms, stood up, screamed and died.
 You were being starved men were dying at such a pace we had to pile them up.
 It was like you were choking to death.
 Burial consisted of two men throwing another overboard."